USS Meyerkord: Service history

 In September 1970, Meyerkord participated in her first major exercise, followed by three anti-submarine (ASW) exercises and another major fleet exercise.

 Meyerkord with ASW Group 3 in the Sunda Straits, 1971.

 On 11 March 1971, Meyerkord departed Long Beach, California on her first Western Pacific (WESTPAC) deployment, as part of Anti-Submarine Warfare Group Three.
 Upon her entry into the Southeast Asia combat zone on 3 April 1971, Meyerkord became the first ship named after an American serviceman killed in the Vietnam War to return to act in a supporting role.
 She participated in an ASW exercise in the Indian Ocean with the ASW group.
 Meyerkord returned to Long Beach in July 1971.

 Meyerkord began her second deployment on 25 July 1972.
 After transiting to Subic Bay, Meyerkord was independently assigned to Naval Gunfire Support duties.
 During this seven-month deployment, Meyerkord acted as a mutual support destroyer in three separate assignments involving gunfire support.

 On 16 October 1973, Meyerkord began her first regular overhaul in Long Beach.
 In addition to general maintenance, the ship received several significant alterations.
-These included modifications to the ship's sonar, the addition of the Basic Point Defense Missile system, and alterations to the hangar to accommodate a manned helicopter (as opposed to the unmanned Gyrodyne QH-50 DASH).
+These included modifications to the ship's sonar, the addition of the Basic Point Defense Missile system, and alterations to the hangar to accommodate a crewed helicopter (as opposed to the uncrewed Gyrodyne QH-50 DASH).

 Meyerkord reported to her new homeport, San Diego, California, in July 1974.
 On 3 January 1975, Meyerkord departed San Diego for her third WESTPAC deployment.
 After arrival at Subic Bay, the ship answered a distress signal from Gulf Banker, a sinking Panamanian registered merchant ship.
 Meyerkord rescued 31 ship's crew members and monitored Gulf Banker until it sank to ensure it would not become a hazard to navigation.
 Meyerkord participated in the evacuations of Cambodia and Vietnam as well as fleet towing exercises and a joint exercise with the Royal Thai Navy.

 Meyerkord at bottom, with the Midway battlegroup in 1983.

 Meyerkord returned to San Diego in August 1975 for maintenance and repair.
 During November 1975, Meyerkord began an extensive inspection and training cycle in preparation for her next WESTPAC which began 22 May 1976.
 While deployed, Meyerkord participated in a number of operations which included special surveillance, anti-submarine warfare exercises, naval gunfire exercises, marine support exercises and carrier task group operations.
 She also made a number of port visits in support of the Navy's Overseas Diplomacy program.
 Meyerkord returned to San Diego on 21 December 1976.

 In 1977, Meyerkord participated in many fleet exercises and port visits to Portland, Oregon, Seattle, Mexico and Canada.

 Meyerkord returned to Portland, Oregon in January 1978 to undergo a $13 million, 14-month overhaul which was finished in February 1979.
 In May 1979, Meyerkord visited the Puget Sound area and participated in the annual Sea Fair.